 Ever since I was a little kid flipping through the pages of my Zoobooks, I knew that someday I wanted to travel to Africa and go on a safari.
 I wanted to see wild lions and herds of zebra and big-eared elephants – probably not much different than what many of you have dreamed of.

-And after finally getting to do all of that last year during a 5-week trip to Southern Africa, I can tell you that going on safari is just as amazing as you've probably always imagined.
+And after finally getting to do all of that (more than once), I can tell you that going on safari is just as amazing as you've probably always imagined.
 In fact, I think it's even better in real life!

 The private game drive is what most people think of when they think “safari,” but there are actually so many different options!

 My first safari experience was in South Africa with my dad, where we went on 2 private game drives per day in Kruger National Park.
 I then traveled overland with Acacia Africa and went on self-drive game drives in Etosha National Park in Namibia, a walking safari in the Okavango Delta, and both land and water-based game drives in Chobe National Park in Botswana.